Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Theoretical framework

-is the kernel superoperator for weak coupling in the infinite bias approximation.
-Transition rates due to coupling with leads are defined as $\Gamma_{l,\eta} = 2\pi/|\gamma_{l,\eta}|^2D_l(\epsilon_F)$, where $D_l(\epsilon)$ is the density of states of the lead $l$ and $\epsilon_F$ is the Fermi energy.
-We consider the case of strongly interacting QDs, where the energy difference between the single- and double-occupied states is much larger than that of the rest of the energy scales of the system, allowing us to investigate charge transport in the single-charge section of the stability diagram.
+Here, $\Gamma_{l,\eta}$ represents the transition rates due to coupling with leads.
+These are calculated as $\Gamma_{l,\eta} = 2\pi/|\gamma_{l,\eta}|^2D_l(\epsilon_F)$, with $D_l(\epsilon)$ being the density of states of lead $l$ and $\epsilon_F$ representing the Fermi energy.
+Our analysis focuses on strongly interacting QDs, where the energy difference between the single- and double-occupied states is much larger than the rest of the energy scales of the system.
+This allows us to investigate charge transport in the single-charge section of the stability diagram.